pgruetter/sdl-docs/docs/getting-started/historical-data.md

     |-- dt: string (nullable = true)
     |-- dl_ts_captured: timestamp (nullable = true)

-We can check the work of DeduplicationAction by the following query in Polynote:
+We can check the work of DeduplicateAction by the following query in Polynote:

     dataIntDepartures.getDataFrame()
     .groupBy($"icao24", $"estdepartureairport", $"dt")